chall32/chall32.github.io/_posts/2015-12-22-booting-winpe-via-wds.md

 Next, we upgraded our WDS server setup to also deploy VMware ESXi.
 Again have a read [here](/deploying-vmware-esxi-via-wds/) to see what we did next.

-Now it's time use our WDS server to alow us to quickly boot some diagnostic tools.
+Now it's time use our WDS server to allow us to quickly boot some diagnostic tools.

 This time: Windows Preinstallation Environment (WinPE).